 Frankly, we have encountered more than one person who has an outdated or unrealistic idea of what Rotary is all about.
 There's no question that some still consider Rotary to be an "old boys'" club, and that has deterred them from learning more or getting involved.
 But in fact Rotary is a diverse world-wide movement, and our club has benefited immensely from the addition of women to both its membership and its leadership.
 (For a historical perspective on our club's diversity, see an article about Seeking Diversity.)

 In recent years, both Rotary International and this club have committed themselves to greater diversity, equity and inclusion in both membership and leadership.
-Our new 2021-24 Strategic Plan sets the goal to "increase the diversity of our club membership to reflect our community," and in the process "Encourage leadership by sectors of the club that historically have been under-represented in leadership positions."
+Our current 2021-24 Strategic Plan sets the goal to "increase the diversity of our club membership to reflect our community," and in the process "Encourage leadership by sectors of the club that historically have been under-represented in leadership positions."
 For more on the club's diversity, equity and inclusion objectives, see the DEI Committee page.

 Then there is the false perception that we're one of those "secret-handshake" outfits.